NSEN Staff

 NSEN Board of Directors

-NSEN is supported by a team of 10 volunteer board members located throughout Nova Scotia.
+NSEN is currently led by a team of 10 volunteer board members living across Nova Scotia.

 Chris White: Chair